imperva/dsfkit/README.md

    cd examples/poc/basic_deployment
    ```

 3. Optionally make changes to the example's Terraform code to fit your use case.
-Refer to the [Customizing Examples](#customizing-examples) section

 4. Terraform uses the AWS shell environment for AWS authentication.
 More details on how to authenticate with AWS are [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).  \